nicbou/homeserver/README.md

 2. Put your fixtures in the BACKEND_FIXTURES_PATH.
 3. Run `docker-compose build` to build all the components.
 4. Run `docker-compose up` to start all the components.
-5. If necessary, run `docker-compose exec backend createsuperuser` to generate your first user.
+5. If necessary, run `docker-compose exec backend python manage.py createsuperuser` to create your first user.
 6. Remove the fixtures from BACKEND_FIXTURES_PATH.